 The dollar fell broadly while safe-haven gold and U.S.

 government debt prices rose on the unemployment report.
-Equities
+But the

-also rose, with investors writing off the weakest two months of
+equity market also rose, with investors writing off the weakest

-U.S. job growth in three years on inclement weather.
+two months of U.S. job growth in three years on inclement

 "Markets are increasingly behaving as though the recent